 Christmas markets in the South of France are scenic and stocked with goodies that will make unique Christmas gifts!
 (Photo credit: Francois Schnell)

 Every year when the holiday season rolls around, Provence celebrates with the opening of several fabulous holiday markets throughout the region!
-The holiday markets are a wonderful chance to mingle with locals as you shop in the open air, and often the markets are decorated with holiday lights and garlands as well as amusement rides for families.
+The holiday markets are a wonderful chance to mingle with locals as you shop in the open air, and often the markets are decorated with holiday lights and garlands and have amusement rides for families.
 The markets are filled with local artisans selling everything from decorations and holiday treats, to artwork, to clothing, making the markets an ideal place to hunt for your perfect souvenir from Provence!
 Markets can be found all over the Provence region, but some of the best are in Avignon, Marseille and Aix-en-Provence.
 For more ideas of where to shop, browse our guide to the best markets in Provence—they’re all sure to receive a facelift for the holiday season.

 Give your traditional holiday feast a French twist